-Omnicardiogram/Cardiointegram (CIG): An omnicardiogram/cardiointegram device consists of a microcomputer, which receives output from a standard electrocardiogram (ECG) and transforms it to produce a graphic representation of heart electrophysiologic signals.
+Omnicardiogram/Cardiointegram (CIG):An omnicardiogram/cardiointegram device consists of a microcomputer, which receives output from a standard electrocardiogram (ECG) and transforms it to produce a graphic representation of heart electrophysiologic signals.
 This procedure is used primarily as a substitute for Exercise Tolerance Testing with Thallium Imaging in patients for whom a resting ECG may be inadequate to identify changes compatible with coronary artery disease.

-Implantable Pulmonary Artery Pressure Sensor Devices: The FDA approved the CardioMEMS[TM] Heart Failure Monitoring System through the premarket approval (PMA) process in May 2014.
-The system was approved for the ambulatory management of heart failure patient.
-The CardioMEMS device is implanted using a heart catheter system fed through the femoral vein and generally requires patients have an overnight hospital admission for observation after implantation.
+Implantable Pulmonary Artery Pressure Sensor Devices: The FDA approved the CardioMEMSTM Heart Failure Monitoring System through the premarket approval (PMA) process in 2014.
+The device consists of an implantable sensor, which is implanted in the distal pulmonary artery (PA), a transvenous delivery system, and an electronic sensor that processes signals from the implantable PA sensor and transmits PA pressure measurements to a secure database.
 Several other devices that monitor cardiac output by measuring pressure changes in the pulmonary artery or right ventricular outflow tract have been investigated in the research setting but have not received FDA approval.